UPPMAX/programming_formalisms/docs/introductions/intro.md

 - Is is easy to **find** when and where the **code broke**?
 - Is it easy to **make changes** in one part without ruin the rest of the program?
 - Does is use the resources **efficiently**?
-- Is is easye to use a part of the program in another program?
+- Is is easy to use a part of the program in another program?

 !!! example "Discuss"